User Report: How I got robbed with an OTC (Over The Counter) Trade

 Seller “[edited]” (Editor's note: The seller has been impersonated in the channel by exchanging an O (letter) with a 0 (number) ) NEO address … AMCXsBcQHn7vQ8GoS8fHAbALFBkEJfYBAp

 I have found one other article dealing with the same name and address but I don’t have the permission to include that information yet.
-I followed the transactions from this addresses and the money goes through one particular big exchange and there are very large assets on that wallet.
+I followed the transactions from these addresses and the money goes through one particular big exchange and there are very large assets on that wallet.
 I also believe that this scammer steals the identities of other people and uses them to betray people.
 Please be aware that those people mentioned in this article, if they are real, are probably not involved and don’t even know about this scam.

 I was tired and careless and acted stupidly.
-I am writing this in a detail because I believe that such scenarios are very common.
+I am writing this in detail because I believe that such scenarios are very common.
 Maybe not all the factors involved or the same type of trade but some segments for sure.
 You should always check things so many times as necessary that you are sure what you are doing.
 Don’t get greedy and don’t chase opportunities that are long gone.

 I am in the crypto market for more than a year, I am not dealing with large assets, I find blockchain technology something that will co-shape the future and I take trading as an interesting experience from which I can get much more than just money at the end.
 I will miss the money that was stolen from me and that I’ll probably never see again.
 This is one mistake I will never forget and one opportunity to make a change for myself and for everybody else.